Since Oakton opened its doors nearly five decades ago, employees have worked to help students change their lives.

 Paula Luszcz, Professor of Early Childhood Education

-Teresa O'Sullivan, Manager of the Access and Disability Resource Center
+Teresa O'Sullivan, Senior Manager of the Access and Disability Resource Center

 Jillian Verstrate, Student Academic Records Coordinator